aqasemi/mindviz/README.md

 - [Acknowledgement](#acknowledgement)

 ## Introduction
 This is the official implementation for [Bridging the Vision-Brain Gap with an Uncertainty-Aware Blur Prior](https://arxiv.org/abs/2503.04207) (CVPR 2025) with various brain and CLIP encoders.
+SOTA result in the EEG-Vision Retrieval Task.

 <p align="center">
 <img src="./assets/motivation.png" >